 Delta-8 has grown incredibly popular, especially in states where adult-use marijuana is illegal.
 Many people are using delta-8 vapes, oils, edibles, and other products for both recreational and therapeutic effects.

-However, some states are starting to ban or regulate this cannabinoid.
+But some states are starting to ban or regulate this cannabinoid.
 Here’s an up-to-date look at the delta-8 laws of each state and an interactive legality map.

 Table of Contents

 Delta 8 THC State Legality Map

 We’ll be updating this post and map over time as delta-8 laws continue to change.

 Delta 8 State Legality Overview

 Delta-8 THC remains legal on the federal level although that could change if the Hemp Advancement Act is passed.
 Meanwhile, individual states have their own laws that fall into one of four categories:

 - Regulated (only available from licensed retail cannabis stores)

 Delta-8 is currently legal in 30 states: Alabama, Arkansas, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Massachusetts, Missouri, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, West Virginia, Wisconsin, Wyoming, and in Washington D.C.